 Many parents have reported that a clean wet washcloth put in the freezer for a short time, then given to the baby to gnaw on brings welcome relief.
 The cloth can be dipped in water or strong chamomile tea.
 The choice of tea adds a calming agent and is soothing to an infant's tummy.
 Similarly, a frozen banana given to the baby will give them something natural to gnaw on.
-Some have suggested a frozen bagel, however, most bagels are made with wheat or wheat byproducts and giving these items to a child too soon can lead to food allergies when they are older.
+Any item that might be used by the parent should be monitored to not be so small that the child could choke on.